WLowe10/pathbob/README.md

 Simple path/URL builder.

-An alternative to pathcat. pathbob is more efficient as it parses your path once and returns a template.
+An alternative to pathcat. pathbob is a more efficient solution as it parses your path once and returns a template.

 ## Highlights